hynek/pgbg/docs/dispatch.md

 ## Connection poolers

 The dispatcher's `LISTEN` connection is dedicated and lives outside any pool, because transaction-mode poolers such as [PgBouncer] do not support `LISTEN`.
-Point the connection factory *directly* at Postgres, while your application traffic goes through the pooler.
+Point the connection factory *directly* at PostgreSQL, while your application traffic goes through the pooler.

 If no direct connection is possible, run your services with an `IntervalOnlyWakeup` and skip the dispatcher entirely.
 Everything works the same, except your services then only wake up on their interval instead of on notifications.